-Most, if not all of the industrial production hens are actually ‘proprietary’ brands.
+Most, if not all, of the industrial production hens are ‘proprietary’ brands.

-These birds have been genetically manipulated (not genetically altered) and refined for increased egg production and increased feed efficiency: the bottom line being minimum input and maximum output.
-I found it interesting to note the birds were labelled as ‘product’ rather than livestock.
+These birds have been genetically manipulated (not genetically altered) and refined for increased egg production and feed efficiency: the bottom line is minimum input and maximum output.
+I found it interesting that birds were labeled as ‘products’ rather than livestock.

-Todays’ broiler chicken is four times larger than it was in the 1950s’ and matures in six to nine weeks or so.
+Today’s broiler chicken is four times larger than in the 1950s and matures in six to nine weeks.

-There is obviously a downside to this fast maturity – with Cornish Crosses they are generally unable to bear their own weight at 9 weeks and may suffer from heart failure.
+There is a downside to this fast maturity – with Cornish Crosses, they are generally unable to bear their own weight at 9 weeks and may suffer from heart failure.

-To name a few of the more well-known varieties: Lohmann Browns, Black Star, Golden Comets and Freedom Rangers.
+A few of the more well-known varieties are Lohmann Browns, Black Star, Golden Comets, and Freedom Rangers.

 Nutrition and Care for Egg Laying

-Don’t forget to give them extra calcium – separate from the feed – as with most things too much is also a bad thing.
+Don’t forget to give them extra calcium – separate from the feed – as with most things, too much is also bad.

-Giving them the correct nutrition is extremely important for not only maintaining their health and vitality, it’s important if you want them to keep on producing.
+Giving them the correct nutrition is extremely important for maintaining their health and vitality, it’s essential if you want them to keep on producing.

-A lack of calcium and other important vitamins and minerals may lead to thin shelled eggs, no shell eggs or other egg laying issues.
+A lack of calcium and other essential vitamins and minerals may lead to thin-shelled eggs, no-shell eggs, or other egg-laying issues.

 Egg Laying Problems

-Health problems associated with ‘old age’ in chickens has not been well studied since it’s only fairly recently that chickens have become so popular.
+Health problems associated with ‘old age’ in chickens have not been well studied since it’s only fairly recently that chickens have become so popular.

-For example, I have a 9-year old Orpington hen that lays eggs, gets broody, and even hatches out chicks.
-It’s amazing that she’s still kicking, let alone raising her own chicks.
-She’s a beast!
+For example, I have a 9-year-old Orpington hen that lays eggs, gets broody, and even hatches out chicks.
+It’s incredible that she’s still kicking, let alone raising her chicks.

-As we promised – no easy, quick fit answer, but we hope this has been helpful in showing you what to expect from the heritage and production hen.
+As we promised – no easy, quick-fit answer, but we hope this has helped show you what to expect from the heritage and production hen.

 On the subject of baby chicks, if you want eggs, buy sexed chicks – otherwise, you may end up with a bunch of roosters who definitely won’t give you any eggs!